Menu

 Occasionally EECO presents an environmental educator with a Lifetime Achievement Award to recognize their lifelong commitment to environmental, outdoor and nature education in Ohio.
 This is a rare and prestigious recognition given to a member of our EE Community.

-Presented to Trina Thornton
+Presented to Julie Stubbs

 Powered by Wild Apricot Membership Software